 Low-risk as a long-term investment

-Investing in an index and leaving it alone as part of a long-term investment strategy is a low-risk approach because over time any losses from the index can be made good.
-Indeed, stocks are the best-performing major asset class over the long term.
+Investing in an index and leaving it alone as part of a long-term investment strategy is sometimes a low-risk approach.

 Short-term trading is riskier